 If it's crucial that you get the gifts you want in time for the big day ... then it's crucial that you shop early.

-Based on current Australia Post advice we suggest that you place Christmas orders by the following dates for delivery in Australia:
+Based on current Australia Post advice we suggest that you place orders by the following dates for pre-Christmas delivery in Australia:

-This may well change as the festive season progresses, so it's a good idea to shop before these dates if you can.
+These dates may possibly change as the festive season progresses if there are any further issues with the pandemic.
 Visit our shipping page for up to date information.

 If you're sending gifts overseas then shopping early is even more critical.
-In fact we recommend that you don't delay a moment more!
-Our shipping page lists Australia Post's current suggested cut offs for Christmas deliveries to major international destinations: they are a lot earlier than normal and you may already be late.
+Our shipping page lists Australia Post's current suggested cut offs for Christmas deliveries to major international destinations.

 Sending gifts directly: